geopython/pycsw/docs/en/configuration.rst

 - **identification_title**: the title of the service
 - **identification_abstract**: some descriptive text about the service
-- **identification_keywords**: a comma-seperated keyword list of keywords about the service
+- **identification_keywords**: a comma-separated keyword list of keywords about the service
 - **identification_fees**: fees associated with the service
 - **identification_accessconstraints**: access constraints associated with the service
 - **provider_name**: the name of the service provider